boxmein/kfst-boat-visualizer/README.md

 non-root read access to it.
 To check that, do `ls -l /dev/ttyX` where the X is the right serial device.
 The permissions should allow your user or group to read the serial device.

+### Starting in Production

+To start in production, run the following command:

+    ./deployment/run.sh

+### Starting Developer Mode

+A few more things have to be checked:

-**Fourth**, make sure you have the prerequisites installed.
+**First**, make sure you have the prerequisites installed.

-**Lastly**: the following script to start up everything in developer mode:
+**Second**: use the following script to start up everything in developer mode:

     ./sh/start.sh